-Generally, storytelling, narratives, modes of presentation and the story behind it, define most works of fiction and movie plots alike.
+Generally, storytelling, narratives, modes of presentation and the story behind them, define most works of fiction and movie plots alike.
 As those techniques changed over the decades (as did audiences who step by step were introduced to this), new and exiting ways of shooting film and presenting characters entered popular forms of entertainment.

 The simple, one-narrator tale in a book is not easy to find anymore; it probably would not sell.
 “Today we’re unlikely to run into a pure instance of the easiest narrative: that linear, single-viewpoint, reliably recounted, neatly segmented story…”

 Usually, whenever new modes of storytelling or narrative techniques were introduced, it took some courageous authors of plays, fiction or later movies, to present and test these designs.
-And audiences were not always ready for such inventions, such a fragmented memories, flashbacks or the recapitulations of various characters who describe one and the same event in such media.
+And audiences were not always ready for such inventions, such as fragmented memories, flashbacks or the recapitulations of various characters who describe one and the same event in such media.
 It had readers and audiences wonder which one the “correct” one was (they all are).
 Let alone the disruption of straightforward chronology.

 While he meticulously provides example after example from the nineteenth and twentieth century, where he locates the source of many narrative forms common to today’s readers and movie audiences, he takes us back to a genre that more than others demands the reader’s attention, namely crime fiction.
 There, audiences of suspense thrillers and detective stories were additionally trained in coping with various forms of narrative experiments.
 After all, not all suspects and witnesses were to be trusted … in more than one way; and neither was time or the linear order.
 So one emphasis of this title is on the hard-boiled authors of the 1930s and 1940s and their masterful twists and experiments with narrative time, memory and reader confusion, sometimes discovered only posthumously.